Tanja Groos

 That pattern appeared consistently enough—across industrial manufacturers, trades, professional services firms, wellness, early-stage SaaS companies, and founder-led businesses at different stages of growth—that it stopped looking like a vendor problem and started looking like a structural one.

-The writing examines that structure: what creates it, what sustains it, and what it takes to correct it.
+The writing examines that structure: what creates it, what sustains it, what causes it to erode, and what it takes to correct it.

 What I reject